 Unfortunately this data only goes back to 1992 and includes only two recessions (the stock / tech bust in 2001, and the housing bust/financial crisis).
 Clearly education matters with regards to the unemployment rate - and all four groups are generally trending down.

 Click on graph for larger image.

 Note: This says nothing about the quality of jobs - as an example, a college graduate working at minimum wage would be considered "employed".

 This brings up an interesting question: What is the composition of the labor force by educational attainment, and how has that been changing over time?

-Currently, approximately 53 million people in the U.S. labor force have a Bachelor's degree or higher.
-This is 39% of the labor force, up from 26% in 1992.
+Currently, almost 60 million people in the U.S. labor force have a Bachelor's degree or higher.
+This is almost 42% of the labor force, up from 26.2% in 1992.

-Based on currently trends, probably more than half the labor force will have at least a bachelor's degree within two decades.
+Based on current trends, probably more than half the labor force will have at least a bachelor's degree at the end of this decade (2020s).

-Some thoughts: Since workers with bachelor's degrees typically have a lower unemployment rate, this might push down the overall unemployment rate over time.
+Some thoughts: Since workers with bachelor's degrees typically have a lower unemployment rate, this is probably a factor in pushing down the overall unemployment rate over time.

 Also, I'd guess more education would mean less labor turnover, and that education is a factor in fewer weekly claims (I haven't seen data on unemployment claims by education).